hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/Intro-to-RNAseq.md

 ### Sequencing-by-synthesis

 Illumina sequencing technology uses a sequencing-by-synthesis approach which is described in more detail below.

-The library fragments are denatured and applied to the flow cell.
-The flow cell lanes are lined with short oligonucleotides whose sequence is complementary to our adapter sequences (anchored to the flow cell).
+In the step, the DNA fragments in the cDNA library are denatured and applied to the glass flow cell.
+These denatured fragments bind to the complementary oligos that are already covalently bound to the flow cell lanes, resulting in attachment.

 <img src="../img/illumina_sequencing_process.png" width="600">

 #### Cluster Generation

 Once the fragments have attached, a phase called **cluster generation begins**.
+During this step, single fragments are clonally amplified to create a cluster of identical fragments close together.
+This is necessary so that the fluorescence can be readily captured during nucleotide incorporation in the next step.

-* Synthesize the complement with polymerase
+> * Synthesize the complement with polymerase
-* dsDNA is denatured, and original DNA washed away leaving synthesized strand covalently bound to flow cell.
+> * dsDNA is denatured, and original DNA washed away leaving synthesized strand covalently bound to flow cell.
-* Single strand hybridises with adjacent adapter to form a ‘bridge’
+> * Single strand hybridises with adjacent adapter to form a ‘bridge’
-* dsDNA is extended by polymerase.
+> * dsDNA is extended by polymerase.
 Each strand covalently bound to different adapter.
-* Repeat many times to clonally amplify all unique fragments on flow cell to form clusters of identical sequence.
+> * Repeat many times to clonally amplify all unique fragments on flow cell to form clusters of identical sequence.

-#### Sequencing by synthesis
+#### Sequencing by synthesis (& image acquisition)

+After cluster generation, fluorecently-tagged nucleotides are incorporated one at a time (cyclically) and fluorescence images are captured to identify which nucleotide gets incorporated into each cluster in each cycle.

-After cluster generation the reverse strands are cleaved and washed off.
-3’ ends are blocked to prevent unwanted priming.
+> * Denature clusters and the block 3’ ends to prevent unwanted priming.
-Sequencing primers are hybridised to adapter sequence, **starting the sequencing by synthesis process**.
+> * Hybridize sequencing primers to adapter sequence at the loose ends.

-* Cycle four NTPs with fluorescent markers and terminator sequence and polymerases.
+> * Cycle four NTPs with fluorescent markers and terminator sequence and polymerases.
-* Once NTP is incorporated, the cluster is excited by a light source and a characteristic fluroscent signal is emitted.
+> * Once NTP is incorporated, the cluster is excited by a light source and a characteristic fluroscent signal is emitted.
-* The color is recorded, then the terminator on dye is cleaved and washed.
+> * The color is recorded, then the terminator on dye is cleaved and washed.
 Process repeats for specifioed number of cycles.

+#### Base Calling

+Illumina has proprietary software that goes through all the images captured in the previous stage and generates text files with sequence information about each cluster based on the fluorescence.
+In addition to calling the bases, this software assigns a probablity score to indicate how certain it was about the call.

+> If there are any ambiguities, i.e. a cluster does not have a distinct color (based in the fluors used), the base calling software will have low probability associated with it, and might assign an "N" instead of "A", "T", "G" or "C".

+In closing,
-> * **Number of clusters ~= Number of reads**
+* **Number of clusters ~= Number of reads**
-> * **Number of sequencing cycles = Length of reads**
+* **Number of sequencing cycles = Length of reads**

 The number of cycles (length of the reads) will depend on sequencing platform used as well as your preferences.

 > **NOTE**.
-If you want to explore more on how Illumina sequencing is performed, take a few minutes to watc the video linked below.[Video from Illumina](https://www.dropbox.com/s/f4t94tcw06f9stg/Illumina%20Sequencing%20by%20Synthesis-14840.mp4?dl=0)
+If you want to explore sequencing by synthesis in more depth, we recommend this really nice animation [available on Illumina's YouTube channel](https://www.youtube.com/watch?v=fCd6B5HRaZ8).

 ### Multiplexing

-Depending on the platform, the number of lanes per flow cell and the number of reads that can be obtained per lane will vary.
-You will need to decide on how many reads you would like per sample (i.e. the sequencning depth) and then based on the platform you choose you can calculate how many total lanes you will require for your set of samples.
-Typically, charges for sequencing are usually per lane of the flow cell and you will be able to run multiple samples per lane.
-In those situations you can take advnatage of multiplexing which allows large numbers of libraries to be pooled and sequenced simultaneously during a single run.
-This will require **the addition of indices** (within the Illumina adapter) or special barcodes (outside the Illumina adapter) as described in the schematic below.
+Depending on the Illumina platform (MiSeq, HiSeq, NextSeq), the number of lanes per flow cell, and the number of reads that can be obtained per lane varies widely.
+You will need to decide on how many reads you would like per sample (i.e. the sequencning depth) and then based on the platform you choose calculate how many total lanes you will require for your set of samples.

+Typically, charges for sequencing are per lane of the flow cell and you will be able to run multiple samples per lane.
+Illumina has therefore devised a nice multiplexing method which allows libraries from several samples to be pooled and sequenced simultaneously in the same lane of a flow cell.
+This methos requires **the addition of indices** (within the Illumina adapter) or special barcodes (outside the Illumina adapter) as described in the schematic below.

 <img src="../img/demultiplexing.png" width="800">

 > **NOTE:** The workflow presented in this lesson is specific to Illumina sequencing, which is currently the most utilized sequencing method.
-But there are other long-read methods worth noting, such as:
+But there are other long-read sequencing methods worth noting, such as:
 >
 > - Pacific Biosciences: http://www.pacb.com/
 > - Oxford Nanopore (MinION): https://nanoporetech.com/